Kernix13/pre-code-formatter/RegEx.md

 But how many colors would you need?
 You can try to recreate your own code editor, or look at other blog posts, documentation pages, or markdown language blocks.

-Since I am adding span tags with a color class around every RegEx match, I would like to have only enough colors to make the code readable and have differentiation between different languages.
+Since I am adding code tags with a color class around every RegEx match, I would like to have only enough colors to make the code readable and have differentiation between different languages.

 > Prism.js: Very easy to define new languages.
 The only thing you need is **a good understanding of regular expressions**.